Shoalsteed/I2P-Secure-Design-Collective/README.md

 # I2P-Secure-Design-Collective
 Help us onboard the future of the Invisible Internet!
 Plain language approach to documentaion, and providing end user security through knowledge and best design practices.
+This project is the result of research and support from the OTF and Internews.

 We are working on improvements in the following areas: